What is a Buffered ETF?

 Above, on the Left, you can see a 15% buffer ETF.
 The dotted arrow are the possible returns of the index, and the solid arrow reflects the possible returns of the buffered ETF.

 Start at the center.
-As the market goes up, you get the positive return until you hit the cap, then there is no more return (so the arrow goes horizontal).
+As the market goes up, you get a positive return until you hit the cap, at this point, there is no more return (so the arrow goes horizontal).

 On the downside, there is no loss on the first 15% of the index’s losses.
 That is why the solid arrow stays at zero.
 Once the loss is more than 15%, you start participating in the loss.
 So, if the index is down 15% during the coverage period, you lose zero.
 If it is down 20%, you lose 5%.
 If it is down 50%, you lose 35%, and so on.